rp23/device-com-nfc.cordova/README.md

+# IoTize PhoneGap NFC iPhone XR / XS support

 This is a fork from [PhoneGap NFC Plugin 1.0.3](https://github.com/chariotsolutions/phonegap-nfc)

-iOS Feature:
+## iOS Feature:

-With the proper configuration, it is now possible to launch a phoneGap / cordova app by reading a NFC Tag.
+With the proper configuration, it is now possible to launch a phoneGap / cordova app by reading a NFC NDEF Tag.

 When a tag is detected, a notification appears and asks you to open the linked app.
 It then opens the app (if it is not open yet) and gives the NDEFMessage delivered by the tag.

-You don't have to start a session anymore (cf[iOS notes](#iOS-Notes)), but you need to accept the notification in order to retrieve the tag's content.
+You don't have to start a session anymore (cf [iOS notes](#iOS-Notes)), but you need to accept the notification in order to retrieve the tag's content.

 This feature is available on iPhone XR / XS / XS Max. earlier devices do'nt support background tag reading.